 While I still think that the many applications of What3Words are valid, it did not drastically change nor improve my every day navigation experience.
 Based on my everyday navigation needs, I:

-- Did not use What3Words for myself, since it was another step to get to a navigation app
+- Simply did not continue to use What3Words for myself, since it was another step to get to a navigation app

 - Still had to deal with the woes of a bad GPS signal from time to time